jarthursantos/gympoint/server/README.md

 `docker run --name postgres -e POSTGRES_PASSWORD={same_password} -p 5432:{some_post} postgres:11`

+create a .env file, copy the content of [.env.example](.env.example) from him and replace all required variables based on your system

 after this your can execute:

 `yarn start` or `npm run start`

 If your use [Insomnia](https://insomnia.rest/), your can find, download and import this [file](insomnia.json) to execute manual tests in this application and read the routes documentation.

+\* note: tests are not finished